x5e/gink/python/docs/_build/html/_sources/examples.md.txt

 ```

 ### Pair Set
 The Pair Set is the first data structure out of the previous examples that has few similarities to the build-in Python data structures.
-In Gink, every container is given a "Muid" (to read more about what a Muid is, [click here](#muid)).
+In Gink, every container is given a "Muid" upon creation ([Muid docs](#muid)).
 In simple terms, a Muid is just a unique identifier to keep track of containers (and changes).\
 <br>
 While the Pair Set's methods do not mimic those of the Python Set, you can think of a Pair Set as a set of tuples.
 These tuples contain pairs of (Muid, Muid), or (Noun, Noun) (more on Nouns [here](#noun-examples)).
 Basically, a Pair Set serves to store the fact that two Nouns are connected.